Language and the euro: Portuguese

 In Portuguese, euro has a Portuguese word-ending and thus is used in the singular, with euros the plural form.
 Cent, which does not conform to Portuguese word-forming rules, is commonly converted to cêntimo (singular) and cêntimos (plural).

 The term cêntimo might have been adopted to distinguish it from the fractional value of the Portuguese escudo, which was called centavo.

 Pronunciation of euro in Portuguese is still not standardized: either [ˈewɾɔ] or [ˈewɾu].
 The latter has the regular final unstressed -o pronunciation, as [u], and is more widespread in the north of the country, while the former is more common in the south.
 Euro, cêntimo and centavo are masculine nouns in Portuguese, and as such, "the cents" are translated as os cêntimos and "those euros" as aqueles euros.

 In Brazil the pronunciation is [ˈewɾu] (generally [ˈeu̯ɾu] in Rio de Janeiro and further north, as in Portugal, and [ˈeʊ̯ɾʊ] in São Paulo and further south and west as well as the places where southern Brazilians settled) and fractional values are called centavos de euro (cents of euro) to differentiate them from Brazilian real "centavos".

-Some colloquial names are also in use for the euro, carried over from the escudo.
-Units up to 1000 are designated as paus, 50 euros is designated as 50 paus.
-While 1000 euros and upper are designated a 1 conto, 2 contos (2000 euros), 3 contos (3000 euros).
+Units up to 1000 are colloquially designated as paus: 50 euros is designated as 50 paus.
+This name carried over from the escudo.